-Inflammation alters mucosa-adherent microbiota in the long term: At day 28, dysbiosis was still noticeable, as evidenced by PCA analysis at both phylum and family levels.
+Inflammation alters mucosa-adherent microbiota in the long term: At day 28, dysbiosis was still noticeable, as evidenced by principal component analysis at both phylum and family levels.
 The different sample clustering between day 0 and day 28 highlighted a distinct microbial structure impairment (Figure 4).
 Indeed, the total bacterial load associated with the mucosa was slightly but significantly higher than at day 0, while both diversity and community richness indexes remained reduced (Table 5).
-In addition, while the caecal SCFA had returned to baseline proportions at day 28, the absolute concentrations of these metabolites were 3-fold lower than at day 0 (Table 5).
+In addition, while the cecal SCFA had returned to baseline proportions at day 28, the absolute concentrations of these metabolites were 3-fold lower than at day 0 (Table 5).
 Tenericutes and Actinobacteria were the only two phyla for which a significant difference was still observed at day 28.
 Proportions of Prevotellaceae and Rikenellaceae families (both from the Bacteroidetes phylum), Clostridiaceae, Eubacteriaceae and Lachnospiraceae (Firmicutes phylum), and Anaeroplasmataceae (Tenericutes phylum) remained reduced.
 Conversely, both Actinobacteria phylum (Figure 3) and Bacteroidaceae family proportions were strongly increased compared to day 0 (Table 5).

 DISCUSSION

 The present study examined the kinetics of molecular and cellular events in association with mucosa-adherent microbiota modifications involved in epithelial repair after acute colon inflammation induced by DSS administration.
 This study highlighted the heterogeneous responsiveness to DSS and evidenced long-term DSS-induced alterations on the colon luminal environment, notably on adherent microbiota composition, with associated changes in colon histo-morphology.
-This research also showed that epithelial healing processes were launched early during the inflammatory flare, supporting the concept of intricate involvement of certain key colon factors (Tgf-β, Il-15, Il-22 and Il-33) on epithelial repair modulation.
+This research also showed that epithelial healing processes were launched early during the inflammatory flare, supporting the concept of intricate involvement of certain key colon factors (Tgf-β, Il-15, Il-22, and Il-33) on epithelial repair modulation.
 Such factors could be potential therapeutic targets for MH enhancement.
 Few studies have investigated the mucosa healing signature after an acute intestinal inflammatory flare.
 Previous studies have rather focused on the evolution of the inflammation markers[20] than on the repairing factors.
 In addition, most studies were carried out over a shorter period of time after colitis induction[21-23].